Nagasaki45/krihelinator/README.md

     docker-compose run --rm -e PIPELINE=1 web iex -S mix

+Any value except `1`, or no value at all, will disable the pipeline.

 ## Makefile

 Some tasks are automated in the `Makefile`.
 During development `docker-compose run --rm web <whatever>` is used a lot!
 However, I prefer not to automate these one-liners unless they are used by other tasks.